 Cool off with a dip at Convict Lake or Lake Crowley, and during the winter months, enjoy a soak in the nearby thermal hot springs like Wild Willy’s.

 Where to Stay in Mammoth Lakes: When visiting Mammoth Lakes Area, I would recommend booking a vacation rental in town.
-Airbnb has many options for accommodations and the ability to cook food for your trip is a plus.
+VRBO has many options for accommodations and the ability to cook food for your trip is a plus.

 Travel Tip: One of the best times of the year to visit Mammoth is during the fall foliage season.
 The area is widely known for its fall colors with plenty of spots to see them like at June Lake Loop.